 No, you can't claim separately.
 Though both of you can claim, aggregate entitlement remains restricted to 6000Kg.
 However each can claim for transportation of his/her car separately.

-The Composite Transfer Grant shall be paid at the rate of 80% of the last month’s basic pay in case of transfer involving a change of station located at a distance of or more than 20 Kms from each other.
+The CTG shall be paid at the rate of 80% of the last month’s basic pay only.

-Yes, but sending your family in advance will be at your own risk and if the order for the move are changed or cancelled subsequently, compensation or conveyance for return journey of the family will not be admissible.
-However, competent authority, if satisfied that the officer did not dispatch baggage unduly in advance of his own move as originally ordered, can sanction refund of actual cost of conveyance at goods train rate of quantity of baggage within authorized scale where change or cancellation of move is involved on administrative grounds.
+Yes, but at your own risk only.
+If the posting order got changed or cancelled subsequently, compensation or conveyance for journey of the family will not be admissible.
+However, competent authority, if satisfied that the Officer did not dispatch baggage unduly in advance of his own move as originally ordered, can sanction refund of baggage charges as per entitlement, where change or cancellation of move is involved on administrative ground.

 You will get only one way fare up to/from the TD station.
 However if you prefix/suffix CL to your TD, your fare entitlement doesn't get affected.